You can take action to save money and help tackle climate change!

 Research by DEFRA in 2011 found that UK businesses could save £23bn a year, just through small scale investments which help them use energy, water and raw materials more efficiently, and pay for themselves within a year.

 The Resource Efficiency Fund for small and medium size enterprises officers free advice, information and support and capital grants of up to £10,000 per business for those seeking to make their resources go further.

-Contact York Means Business for information on businesses saving money and improving their 'green credentials'.
+Contact Make It Work for information on businesses saving money and improving their 'green credentials'.